eloimoliner/denoising-historical-recordings/README.md

     bash inference.sh $filename

-A ".wav" file with the denoised version, as well as the residual noise and the original signal in "mono", will be stored in the same directory as the input file.
+A ".wav" file with the denoised version, as well as the residual noise and the original signal in "mono", will be generated in the same directory as the input file.
 ## Training
 TODO